stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

   description: ~
 ---

-Thanks to [sift.js](https://github.com/crcn/sift.js) `Ability` instances can match objects using [MongoDB query language](http://docs.mongodb.org/manual/reference/operator/query/).
+Thanks to [ucast](https://github.com/stalniy/ucast), we can define permissions using [MongoDB query language](http://docs.mongodb.org/manual/reference/operator/query/).

-If you are not familiar with MongoDB query language, don't worry, it's not required.
+Don't worry, if you are not familiar with MongoDB query language.
 We will go through some of its operators in this guide.
-But before we start, let's see how useful it may be by creating simple article scheduling logic, that is allow to read articles only if its `createdAt` is in the past:
+But before we start, let's see how useful it may be by creating simple article scheduling logic, that allows to read articles only if their `createdAt` is in the past:

 ```js
 import { defineAbility } from '@casl/ability';